dd701116/esgi-nodejs-projet/README.md

 ```

 - Lancer le serveur
-Replace production=true by production=false in the config.default.json
 ```
+    // First replace production=true by production=false in the config.default.json
+    // and after start the server
     npm start
 ```